 Overseas income e.g. from holiday lets abroad

-You need to be able to prove any income you add to your loan application if asked to do so - this is normally done by supplying recent bank statements or payslips showing your earnings.
+You need to be able to prove any additional income in your loan application.
+You can do this by supplying recent bank statements or payslips showing your earnings.
 The lender will ask for what they need from you, so be ready!

-After the money has arrived, your first payment will normally be due the following month, unless you have chosen to take a payment holiday.
-Here is how to manage your loan.
+Once you have the money, your first payment will normally be due the following month, unless you have chosen to take a payment holiday.

 If your application has been turned down, you should: